igorline/slither_wiki/JSON-output.md

 - `results` (result array, see below): If `success` is `true`, this will be an array populated with relevant slither findings.

 ## Vulnerability Results/Findings
-A vulnerability/result found in the `results` array above will be of the following format:
+A vulnerability result found in the `results` array above will be of the following format:

 ```json
 {